giuliamasoero/giuliamasoero.github.io/content/authors/admin/_index.md

 {{< figure src="msca.png" width="200px" >}}
 </a>

+Apart from the research work, I am (or have been) involved in the work of some Ornithological Societies, Open Science Societies and promoting women in Science.
+All my other activities can be found in the [Other Activities tab]({{< relref "/other/other_activities" >}}) of my website.

 In my free time, you can probably find me hiking in a nice forest or up a mountain, watching birds and other animals, or relaxing in the sun while reading a book.
+Random news and chats on [Twitter](https://twitter.com/giumasoero) and [GitHub](https://github.com/giuliamasoero).